 Do your children often trip, spill things, or knock things over that they didn’t know were there?
 Often, children with vision problems come home from school with scrapes or get teased for having “two left feet.”
 While their clumsiness may seem harmless and just part of a kid’s life, it’s important to rule out vision problems before you record too many wipeouts.

 2. Restlessness/Inability to Sit Still

 A child with vision problems can often be restless or seem to lack attention during “close work,” which requires them to pay attention and look at something for an extended period.
-They often do not want to sit and focus on their homework, and move a lot because it hurts to focus their eyes on something at a close distance.
+They often do not want to sit and focus on their homework.
+Or they move a lot because it hurts to focus their eyes on something at a close distance.

 3. Exhaustion After School

 Sometimes, school is just plain tiring, and your child is worn down by the time he or she gets home.
 However, if it becomes a constant, and you’re worried about what exactly is so exhausting, it could be that vision problems are making it hard for your child to stay awake.
-Many eye problems make eyes tired, or can make children feel more drained just from staring at something for long periods of time.
+Many vision problems make the eyes tired.
+This can make children feel more drained, even just from staring at something for long periods of time.

 4. Headaches and Itchy Eyes

 If a child complains that their head or eyes hurt after staring at a board, their homework, or a screen of any sort, it could be that they have an eye abnormality.
 There are also other signs, such as red, watery, or itchy eyes, as well as excessive blinking.
 Pay attention to the signs, as they can be a huge clue that something is up.